Equine-Assisted Therapy

 Unique Non-Traditional Approach

-EAP offers a hands-on, engaging experience that can be particularly effective for those who may not respond well to conventional talk therapy or feel they no longer benefit from talking alone.
+EAP offers a hands-on, engaging experience.
+Accordingly, it can be especially effective for individuals who don’t respond well to traditional talk therapy or have found that verbal processing alone is no longer sufficient.

 Improved Social Skills

-Group activities, interactions with Sunrise staff, and with other animals on the property help to enhance communication and social interaction skills.
+Through group activities and positive interactions with Sunrise staff and animals on the property, clients are able to enhance communication and social interaction skills.

 Behavioral Improvements